top of page

 Neha 2015.jpg

-Coming across the teachings of Gandhi and Swami Vivekananda on youtube one day was one of the most radical transformative experiences in my life.
-Everything changed: who we are, how the world works, what we are capable of and the laws at play in our lives.
 I went on to write my Master’s thesis on Indian philosophy as an alternative to Human Rights discourse and used the Darfur conflict as a case study.
 I realised how the wisdom of the Ancients provided incredible answers to modern day problems.
-This was the beginning of my journey into Spiritual Philosophy, and since then I have continued to study, use and test this wisdom in all aspects my work and my life.
+This was the beginning of my journey into Spiritual Philosophy, and since then I have continued to study, use and test this wisdom in all aspects of my work and my life.

 Rethinking the World

 In 2005, I moved to the tiny town of Yei in South Sudan.
 Working with grassroots communities who were emerging from 50 years of war, 'poverty' (and trauma) were major themes in society.
-Yet, despite this, I saw how richly people shared what they had, and also how abundantly nature provided (anyone who knows the mango trees of Equatoria will know this!).
+Yet, despite this, I saw how richly people shared what they had, and how abundantly nature provided (anyone who knows the mango trees of Equatoria will know this!).
 More than in any other place I had been, South Sudanese generosity put me to shame.
-This stirred something in me - a desire to understand the world and people more deeply and to engage with them more meaningfully.
+I realised my ideas of the world were very distorted.
+I wanted to understand the world more deeply and engage with it more meaningfully.

 Changing the World

-Growing up in a family of humanitarians, I was taught at a young age that a meaningful life is a life in service.
-For me, service was about changing the world - making into a fair place for all.
-I embarked on a fifteen year career dedicated to activism, peacebuilding and social transformation in the Horn of Africa - my home.
-Over this period, I collaborated with a broad array of change actors - from grassroots and civic activists, to Heads of State and government; I wrote, lectured and presented widely on conflict, peacebuilding and the 'real' political and military systems in the region.
+Growing up I was taught that a meaningful life is a life in service.
+For me, service was about changing the world - making it into a fairer place for all.
+I embarked on a fifteen year career dedicated to activism, social transformation and peacebuilding in the Horn of Africa.
+During this time, I collaborated with a broad array of changemakers - from grassroots and civic activists, to Heads of State and government; I wrote, lectured and presented widely on conflict, peacebuilding and the 'real' political and military systems in the region.

 In 2010, after working for several years with civil society in South Sudan, I joined the African Union High-Level Panel on Sudan and South Sudan led by former President Thabo Mbeki.
 It was one of the most exciting times in my career.
 I was privy to the highest level of intellectual and political thinking and strategy, and worked with military and political leaders, rebel movements and diplomats from around the world.
-It was like a dream.
-The ambitions of the Panel were grand - a national transformation for the country(ies) and I learned and grew enormously.
-But as I witnessed, firsthand, the levers of power at work in the world I was left feeling frustrated at an invisible system that seemed to keep everything eternally the same.
-I also felt disconnected, first from myself and then ordinary people.
+It was a dream.
+The ambitions of the Panel were grand - national transformation - and I learned and grew enormously.
+But I witnessed, firsthand, the levers of power at work in the world and I was left frustrated by an invisible system that seemed to keep everything eternally the same.
+I also felt disconnected, from myself and from ordinary people.

-Next, I took up the Directorship of Justice Africa, a small and dynamic NGO that worked largely in South Sudan.
-Having seen the pitfalls of externally mediated processes firsthand, we began an ambitious peace programme with the aim of organising an internal peace process.
-I was passionate about transforming the South Sudanese mindset from external saviourism to internal capacity and momentum.
-It worked, and it didn't, but the theme of 'All Power is Within' had been born within me.
+I took up the Directorship of Justice Africa, a small and dynamic NGO that worked largely in South Sudan.
+Having seen the pitfalls of externally mediated processes firsthand, we began an ambitious peace initiative to build an internal peace process.
+I was passionate in the belief that South Sudanese had the internal capacity and power to change their reality.
+The theme 'All Power is Within' had been born within me.
 During those years I worked closely with Church leaders in the region and experienced up close, the power and primacy of spirituality in peacemaking.

 Seeds of Change